 The study is open to people all over Ireland and will take place over the coming months.
 GPs and physiotherapists around the country are being encouraged to refer suitable people with pain to the study.

 The free online sessions in the ACT programme will focus on values and goals that are individual to each person in the trial.
 Participants will be provided with instructions on a range of activity-pacing techniques to encourage more consistent levels of activity from day-to-day.
 In addition, mindfulness techniques and cognitive behavioural therapy will help identify both negative thinking patterns and the development of effective challenges.

 People who take part in the ACT trial will not need to attend any clinic or the University at any stage.
 All materials are tailored for those wishing to learn effective ways of managing their chronic pain.
 Participants can access physiotherapy and all medical services as usual while involved in the trial.
-Study supervisor Dr Brian McGuire, NUI Galway, said: “This is a promising new online pain management programme and we are hopeful it will be of benefit to people with chronic pain.”
+Study supervisor Dr Brian McGuire said “this is a promising new online pain management programme and we are hopeful it will be of benefit to people with chronic pain.”

-For further information, please contact Dr Christopher Dwyer at the Centre for Pain Research, NUI Galway, email firstname.lastname@example.org, phone 091 495 391, or see the website http://www.nuigalway.ie/centre-for-pain-research/.
+For further information contact Dr Christopher Dwyer at the Centre for Pain Research, NUI Galway at firstname.lastname@example.org or 091 495 391, or see the website http://www.nuigalway.ie/centre-for-pain-research/ before Friday, 29 April.
 GPs or physiotherapists who are interested in referring suitable patients to the trial can also use these contact details.